6.6 Detection, Suppression, Extinguishers, Signs, and Labels

 Key Takeaways

-• Detection and alarm systems support early recognition and notification, while suppression systems control or extinguish fire when designed and maintained for the hazard.
+• Detection (smoke, heat, flame) and alarms support early notification; suppression systems control fire only when designed and maintained for the hazard.

 Fire Protection Readiness

-Fire protection is the backup plan after prevention controls fail or a fire develops despite controls.
-Detection, alarm, suppression, extinguishers, egress features, signs, labels, and emergency procedures work together.
-A system that is present but impaired, obstructed, mismatched, or poorly maintained may not protect workers or property when needed.
+Fire protection is the backup after prevention fails.
+Detection, alarm, suppression, extinguishers, egress, signs, labels, and emergency procedures work together, and a system that is present but impaired, obstructed, mismatched, or poorly maintained may not protect anyone.
+The governing references are NFPA 72 (fire alarm and signaling), NFPA 13 (sprinkler installation), NFPA 25 (inspection, testing, and maintenance of water-based systems), NFPA 10 (portable extinguishers), and OSHA 1910.157.

 Protection elementExam focus